d-kozak/spark-assignment/Assignment.md

 * INPUT_FILE is a path to the input csv file
 * OUTPUT_DIR is a directory into which the output should be written

 To allow for easier execution, [execute.sh](./execute.sh) shell script is prepared.
-This script takes one to two arguments.
+This script takes following arguments.
 * location where ApacheSpark is installed.
 * [optional] a single task that should be run (default is all tasks)